anthonyh-1199/Letter-Grades-Converter/README.md

 82
 65
 ```
-3. Once the user has finish listing the number grades, he or she can convert them by inserting any *non-integer* value.
+3. Once the user has finished listing the number grades, he or she can convert them by inserting any *non-integer* value.
 ```
 Please list the grades you wish to convert:
 90